Advancing Grass-fed Dairy: A Whole Systems Approach to Enhancing Productivity, Quality, and Farm Viability in the US

 Investigate the impacts of soil and forage management on nutrient cycling, forage production, forage quality, and farm economics

-Cultivars of various annual and perennial grass forages and red clover were grown and evaluated for yield, digestibility, and methane formation in laboratory rumen-simulation tests.
+Cultivars of various annual and perennial grass forages and red clover were grown and evaluated for yield, digestibility, and methane (CH4) formation in laboratory rumen-simulation tests.
 Forages tested include orchard grass, meadow fescue, millet, and sudangrass.
 Binary (grass-clover) and multispecies forage mixes with and without an apple cider vinegar supplement were tested.

 Develop an understanding of market demands and potential for grass-fed market growth and expansion